1. Introduction

 2. Defining Custom Functions

-A custom function can be thought of as an advanced custom property, which instead of being substituted by a single fixed value provides its substitution value based on function parameters and local variables.
+A custom function can be thought of as an advanced custom property, which instead of being substituted by a single fixed value, computes its substitution value based on function parameters and the value of custom properties at the point it’s invoked.
+Rather than the var() syntax that custom properties use for substitution, custom functions are invoked by <dashed-function> syntax, allowing additional values to be passed as arguments.

 @function --negative ( --value) { result : calc ( -1 *var ( --value)); }